GSA-TTS/identity-site/content/_en/help/verify-your-identity/how-to-add-images-of-your-state-issued-id.md

 ## Tips for uploading or scanning your ID:

 * Follow the same tips for taking photo\s of your ID with a camera
-* Save each file as a JPG, PNG, TIFF, or BMP.
+* Save each file as a JPG or PNG.
 You cannot use a PDF file.
 Look at the name of your file and it should have an abbreviation after the title (ex: JohnDoeID_Front.jpg)
 * Make sure your ID takes up about 80% of the images
 * Make sure your images are high-resolution (around 2025 x 1275 pixels is ideal)
 * Images should be in color (24-bit RGB)